How to get a Pinterest business account (& why it matters!)

-You can also link a Pinterest business account to your personal account by clicking on Add account in settings.
+You can also link a Pinterest business page to your personal account by clicking on Add account in settings.

 Under the Create a free business account tab, click on Create, and you will have to follow Steps 1 to 4 as above to add your business details.

-📌 JOIN US: When you’re ready to start scaling your online business using Pinterest, join us inside of Passive Profit with Pinterest.
+📌JOIN US: When you’re ready to fill your funnel for free using Pinterest, join us inside of Passive Profit with Pinterest.

 What can Pinterest do for Business?

 I’ve gone through the importance of Pinterest marketing for your blog or online business, why a Pinterest business vs personal account is better, and how to get your business account for Pinterest.